 Weigh the advantages and disadvantages before making your decision.
 Even though there are some good deals out there, rarely can a retail branded or department store card beat out a generous rewards program from a major issuer.

-If you are looking for some solid choices for retail branded credit cards, consider some of these interesting choices.
+If you are looking for some great choices for retail branded credit cards, consider some of these rewarding cards.

 Amazon.com Rewards Visa Card

 If you are an avid shopper on Amazon.com, this Visa card might be for you.
 You get three rewards points for each dollar you spend on Amazon.com, plus two points for each dollar spent at gas stations, restaurants, and drugstores.
 All other purchases are one point per dollar.
 There are no earning caps and no point expiration.
 There is no annual fee.